 From many stories, the memory controller on the i7-3930K, my initial choice of CPU, seems rather finicky and especially when overclocking.
 It seems to be very important to only use 1.35V sticks and preferably without Micron chips on these sticks, but with the current state of affairs the choice seems to be limited to Samsung 4 GB sticks and that sucks…

 With 8 sticks that would limit me from the outset to only 32 GB memory and I intend to use 64 GB, because AE can very nicely use all that extra memory and even though PR does not need as much memory or use memory as effectively as AE, it can still be put to good use in the form of RAM cache.
+This is more than capable in running your favorite sports betting games via ufabet168sUFABET.

 At this moment the only DDR3-1600 64 GB kit I can get here are the G.Skill Ripjaws Z Series. which are qualified for the Asus P9X79 WS mobo, even though they are 1.5V.